omeka/classic-enduser/docs/Plugins/SimpleContactForm.md

 Then, you can configure the page on which the form appears with these settings:

-- *Contact Page Title*: the title of the page .
+- *Contact Page Title*: the title of the page.
 - *Instructions for Contact Page*: allows you to add instructions or other information to the page.
 - *Add to Main Navigation*: click this checkbox to add the contact form to the main site navigation.
 You can manage the position of this page in the navigation [from the Appearances tab](../Admin/Appearance/Navigation.md).